Ylore Travel

 Exploring Valletta: A perfect day out in the historic capital

-Valletta, the capital of Malta, is a UNESCO World Heritage site steeped in history, culture, and stunning architecture.
+Exploring Valletta: A perfect day out in the historic capital and also a UNESCO World Heritage site, it is steeped in history, culture, and stunning architecture.
 It’s also a fortress city, which gives it a bit more of a ‘wow’ factor than most.
 Compact yet rich in attractions, it’s the perfect city to explore in a day.

 Want to go there?